The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Lower bounds on the space of cup products of Eisenstein classes

 \begin{definition}[cf.\ {\cite[Definition 7.1]{Brown15}}] A \emph{restricted even period polynomial of degree $2m$} is a two-variable homogeneous polynomial $f(x,y)$ with coefficients in $\mathbf C$ of degree $2m$ satisfying the following four equations:

-Let $S_{2m+2}$ denote the set of the restricted period polynomial of degree $2m$ with \emph{rational coefficients}. \end{definition} The following theorem is an important consequence of Brown's faithfulness theorem \cite{Brown12}. \begin{theorem}[{\cite[(7.7)]{Brown15}}] Let $m$ be a positive integer and let $(a_{i,j})_{i+j=m,\ i,j\geq 1,\ i<j}$ be a set of rational numbers.
+Let $S_{2m+2}$ denote the set of the restricted period polynomials of degree $2m$ with \emph{rational coefficients}. \end{definition} \begin{theorem} Let $m$ be a positive integer and let $(a_{i,j})_{i+j=m,\ i,j\geq 1,\ i<j}$ be a set of rational numbers.
 Then, the equation